Ahh… Assam. If there is one region of the world that holds the esteem and loyalty of tea aficionados, it is Assam.

 It is noteworthy that suppliers for Vahdam’s Premium Assam CTC Black are certified USDA Organic.
 Many farms make the case that they are effectively organic in practice, but few can afford to undertake the costly and time-consuming certification process.

 If organic matters to you, then you should make comparisons between teas that are officially certified organic and those that are conventionally grown.
-Vahdam’s offering is good place to begin your tests.
+Vahdam’s offering is a good place to begin your tests.

 You can add to your comparisons a fine Assam black tea from Mana Organics.